apav-dev/yext-ski-warehouse/README.md

-# Pages Empty Starter
+# Yext Ski Warehouse

-This repository provides an empty starter template for Yext Pages.
-This starter is recommended if you want to build from scratch or are following a track that requires the empty starter.
+This repository provides the Yext account configuration and UI code for a guided ecommerce experience powered by Yext Knowledge Graph, Pages, and Search.

 ## Getting Started